image196

-Welcome to S. James' Church Of England
+Welcome to S. James' The Church Of England In Coundon & Leeholme

 A 'Forward in Faith' Parish

-under the pastoral care of
+under the Pastoral Care of

-Welcome to S. James' Church Of England
+Welcome to S. James' The Church Of England In Coundon & Leeholme

 A 'Forward in Faith' Parish

-under the pastoral care of
+under the Pastoral Care of

 Everyone Welcome